 Dr. John Morford served as the Dean of the College of Education and was the EDLR program’s first chair, serving as senior professor of educational leadership from 1977 through 1991.
 Over the years, the program has attracted a diverse group of students with respect to gender, age, culture, race/ethnicity, ability, and employment identity.
 Prior program participants have been selected for Fulbright Fellowships and graduates have received outstanding dissertation awards from their national/international professional associations.

-Graduates of the EdD program will be equipped with the skills every transformative organizational leader needs to be effective, including organizational development, collaborative inquiry, team and partnership building, learning science, and program evaluation.
-We strive to hone students’ knowledge and develop their skills and beliefs to become:
+The Executive EdD program is designed to equip students with the skills every transformative organizational leader needs to be effective, including organizational development, collaborative inquiry, team and partnership building, learning science, and program evaluation.

 To successfully complete the Ed.D program, students must earn 66 credits in leadership, research and dissertation courses.
 Research, theory, and practice come together to create actionable solutions: